Depending on what you read, we are now on the lip of either the third* or fourth, industrial revolution.

 By enquiring of and reaching into every mind across their organisation, they can now gain access to unprecedented depths of hitherto unknown, unreachable and, hence, underused, but now wholly connected intelligence.

 That knowledge and insight can now be applied to identifying and finding new ideas to address the problems and challenges in whichever business or society managers work.

-And, whatever other choices it makes in its organisational development activities, each must find a way to organise and make accessible its knowledge as a vehicle for learning and growth, as, in short, every company needs a plan to get smarter, quicker, relative to its competitors.
+And, whatever other choices it makes in its organisational development activities, each business must find a way to organise and make accessible its knowledge as a vehicle for learning and growth, as, in short, every company needs a plan to get smarter, quicker, relative to its competitors.

 The network multiplies the competitive potential for organisational learning

 Network-driven “organisational learning” is an unstoppable force that will change the world, if only because when a commercial organisation’s knowledge is not joined up, but it is seen to be in others, companies quickly leak money and value for their shareholders.

 This is why this mix of technology and technique is so threatening to those businesses which have no agenda, understanding or strategy for how to use it for this purpose.

 In this context, organisational learning also bears little relation to training, which typically focuses on building accepted skills of known, identifiable individuals in familiar, understood roles, with a recognised application that can be validated through experience.